sc0v0ne/LearnAI/ml/data_prep.md

 TODO: This will most likely vary

-## Highly Imbalanced Data
+## Imbalanced Datasets

+Imbalanced data occurs when there is an uneven distribution of classes or labels [10].

+Models trained with imbalanced data usually have high precision and recall scores for the majority class, whereas these scores will likely drop significantly for the minority class.

+In a credit card detection task, the number of non-fraudulent transactions will likely be much greater than the number of fraudulent credit card transactions.

-Need to upsample, but categories with only 1 entry when oversampled will give a 100% accuracy and artificially inflate the total accuracy/precision.
+Need to upsample but categories with only 1 entry when oversampled will give a 100% accuracy and artificially inflate the total accuracy/precision.

-[]

-- We can use `UpSample` in Keras/PyTorch and `pd.resample()`
+- We can use `UpSample` in Keras/PyTorch and `pd.resample()` in Pandas

 ----------